Mianwali air base attack: Balochistan Province

 The day before the air base attack, a separate incident in Balochistan Province resulted in the deaths of 14 soldiers during an ambush.
 In Dera Ismail Khan, Khyber Pakhtunkhwa, a bomb attack targeted police, killing five people.
 No group claimed responsibility for these attacks.

-Details
+Attack

 Military reports indicate that an attack targeted Mianwali Training Air Base, a high-security facility of the Pakistan Air Force, at around 3:00 AM on November 4th, 2023.
 According to the reports, militants breached the perimeter by scaling the walls.
 By midday, all nine attackers were killed during a security operation.
 While operational fighter jets stored in concrete hangars remained undamaged, three other non-operational aircraft sustained damage.
-No information is publicly available regarding casualties among base personnel.
+No information was publicly available regarding casualties among base personnel.
 Pakistan's Inter-Services Public Relations (ISPR) reported that the attack was swiftly repelled by base security forces.

 According to military reports, all nine attackers were killed during the course of the attack.
 Three were killed by base personnel as they attempted entry, while three others were engaged and killed in a subsequent firefight.
 The remaining three attackers were killed during clearing operations.